naikymen/klipper-homing-extruder/README.md

 # Klipper for CNC

-Welcome to my fork of the Klipper project, with awesome home-able extruders, configurable extra ABC axes, and CNC-style probing!
+Welcome to my fork of the Klipper project, with home-able extruders, configurable extra ABC axes, and CNC-style probing!

-I also mingled with the PID controller, to _optionally_ mitigate the effect of measurement noise by averaging samples.
+Full changes and limitations stated further down this readme.

-Use cases:
+Use cases: as far as I can tell.

 - More general CNC usage.
 - Syringe extruders.
 - Pipetting / liquid-handling robots / lab-automation.

+Follow the discussion over at Klipper's forum: https://klipper.discourse.group/t/12249

+Critical limitations: you should know this beforehand.

+- Only the cartesian kinematic has been adapted (others could be without much work).
+- Most of the modules in "extra" have not been tested to work.
+- Limitations stated further down this readme.

 [![Klipper](docs/img/klipper-logo-small.png)](https://www.klipper3d.org/)